 Understanding your personal inventory – Bring it altogether

 Okay, that was a lot of hard work and some of it touched on some raw and sensitive issues.
-Completing a personal inventory is a hugely important step to creating the life you always imagined and building your BIG dream.
+Completing a personal inventory is a hugely important step to creating the life you always imagined and building your Big Bold dream.

-Your personal inventory helps you to understand the shape you’re in right now (at Point A).
-It helps you to assess or know if you’re ready for the journey towards your Big Bold Business Dream.
-It also helps you to have better awareness of where you might want to go on your journey – to describe your Big Bold Business Dream clearly (point D).
+Your personal inventory helps you to understand the shape you’re in right now (Point A).
+It helps you to assess or know if you’re equipped and ready for the journey.
+It also helps you to have better awareness of where you might want to go on your journey – to describe your Big Bold (Business) Dream clearly (point D).

 Remember what I said at the beginning: “Good planning is as much about knowing where you are as knowing where you want to go!”